FINCONS-IBD/MQTT-SeDEM/README.md

 ### An example of use

 In the  _com.fincons.mqtt.client.test_  package is present a simple example of Publish and Subscribe Scenario including a Simple MQTT Callback class that is invoked when a new MQTT message arrives.
 Please refer to the classes included in the package above for more details.

+**NOTE:** For more details about the library usage please refers to [JavaDoc](https://github.com/FINCONS-IBD/MQTT-SeDEM/tree/master/MQTT-SeDEM/javadoc) folder.